 Academic leadership, counseling, curriculum, law and higher education, cultural diversity in education, faculty and labor relations, and student assessment and admissions are just a few course topics students will cover.
 The median annual wage for elementary, middle, and high school principals was $86,970 in May 2010, and the median annual wage for post-secondary education administrators was $83,710.
 These individuals generally work full time; most work year-round to prepare for the upcoming school year, but some schools may reduce their hours during the summer.

-University of Arkansas offers 2 Higher Education/Higher Education Administration degree programs.
-It's a very large, public, four-year university in a small city.
-In 2019, 27 Higher Education/Higher Education Administration students graduated with students earning 22 Master's degrees, and 5 Doctoral degrees.
+University of South Carolina-Columbia offers 2 Higher Education/Higher Education Administration degree programs.
+It's a very large, public, four-year university in a midsize city.
+In 2019, 12 Higher Education/Higher Education Administration students graduated with students earning 12 Certificates.

 |School||Average Tuition||Student Teacher Ratio||Enrolled Students|